-Impairment of loans and advances to customers and bank and financial institutions
+Impairment of loans and advances to customers and bank and financial institutions i) As per NAS 39

-As per NFRS 9

-An entity shall measure the loss allowance for a financial instrument at an amount equal to the lifetime expected credit losses if the credit risk on that financial instrument has increased significantly since initial recognition.
+Losses for impaired loans are recognized promptly when there is objective evidence that impairment of a loan or portfolio of loans has occurred.
 Impairment allowances that are calculated on individual loans or on groups of loans assessed collectively are recorded as charges to the profit or loss and are recorded against the carrying amount of impaired loans on the statement of financial position.
-Losses, which may arise from future events, are not recognised.
+Losses, which may arise from future events, are not recognized.